jomendez/hybrid-mobile-screenshot-automation-tool/README.md

-# Hybrid Mobile Screenshot Automation Tool

-Use this tool to automate the process of create stardar screenshots (portrail and landscape) ready to upload to the Android and/or Applestore.
+Use this tool to automate the process of create standard screenshots (portrait and landscape) ready to upload to the Android and/or Apple store.

 **This tool is in active development and beta version.
 If something seems off, create an issue!**

 Available for all platforms Mac, Linux and Windows.

-This command-line tool is specially useful to automatize the tedious process of taking screenshot of your hybird application specially when you support multiples language.
+This command-line tool is specially useful to automatize the tedious process of taking screenshot of your hybrid application specially when you support multiples language.

 # Step 1
 Download and install (if not already installed) the dotNet SDK for your platform (Win/Linux/Mac) [here](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial)